dannykennedy/graphsby/_items/author_catherinekennedy.md

 Website: <a href="https://catherinekennedy.com.au/" target="_blank">catherinekennedy.com.au</a>

-Catherine Kennedy is a painter and installation artist who lives and works in Sydney and the Blue Mountains.
+<a href="https://catherinekennedy.com.au/" target="_blank">Catherine Kennedy</a> is a painter and installation artist who lives and works in Sydney and the Blue Mountains.
+Her work explores the intersection of conscious and subconscious experience, bringing together the experiential, the remembered, the imaginative and the emotional to create new narratives.
+Like fragments of a dream, image, metaphor and text recombine to suggest new interpretations and meanings beyond the simply perceptual.

-Catherine began her art studies at the National Art School, Darlinghurst and has recently completed an M.F.A. by research at COFA/UNSW Art and Design.